yogesh-/basys_assignment/README.md

 •	Database: Postgres
 •	Styling: Tailwind CSS

-## Security:
+## Tools used
-•	Passwords are encrypted using bcrypt to ensure secure storage and transmission
+• bcrypt - to encrypt and ensure secure storage and transmission.
+• nodemailer - to send transactional or notification emails
+• Ethereal email - email SMTP provider

 ## Deployment: